Skip to main content

 Lack of Visibility into Performance and Usage

 Remember!
 Migrating to the cloud is a more herculean task than managing processes on the cloud.
-Given this factor, the teams should ensure they have uninterrupted access and perfect visibility to cloud systems’ system utilization and performance.
+Given this factor, the teams should ensure they have uninterrupted access and perfect visibility to the cloud systems’ system utilization and performance.

 5) Lifecycle Management and Cost Leakage